security-code-scan/security-code-scan/website/configuration.md

 ![Intellisense](images/output.png)
 ## Suppressing and Fixing the Warnings
 If *Code Fixer* is not implemented for the warning the link "Show potential fixes" won't work.
 For many warnings there are too many options to resolve the issue, so the code has to be modified manually.
-If the warning is false positive it can be suppressed that is [standard functionality for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/code-quality/in-source-suppression-overview) howerver the UI not very intuitive, because you have to click on the underlined piece of code, only then a bubble appears at the beginning of the line where suppress menu is available:
+If the warning is false positive it can be suppressed that is [standard functionality for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/code-quality/in-source-suppression-overview) however the UI not very intuitive, because you have to click on the underlined piece of code, only then a bubble appears at the beginning of the line where suppress menu is available:

 ![Suppress](https://i.stack.imgur.com/Gne1p.png)